andrewdieken/CPSC-354/README.md

 # Presentations

 ### Andrew
+#### Topic: Loops

-#### Topic: There are no loops in Haskell.
+There are no loops in Haskell.
 The only way to iterate is with recursion.

-This is because Haskell is a Declarative language
+This is because Haskell is a Declarative language.

 ### Matt
 #### Topic: